PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 20:31:37
+Last updated: 2024-04-05 20:32:10
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: Look at us, riding around in a limo, eating hot dogs...
+It's like we're the president. - Marshall Eriksen